Search

 exProps

-Accepts, as an object, any props you want to bypass Lism Props processing for.
+Pass an object containing any props you want to bypass Lism Props processing for.

-This is handy when a prop name of the external component specified via as conflicts with a Lism Prop name, and you want to explicitly mark it as belonging to the external component.
+Use this when a prop name of the external component specified via as conflicts with a Lism Prop name and you need to explicitly mark it as belonging to the external component.

 Example